The Impact of a Voluntary Repossession in Florida

 If you are reading this, I probably don’t have to tell you that most people purchase a car with a loan.
 According to Statista, over 80% of new cars and over 35 of used cars are purchased with a loan.
 But unquestionably in modern times, when we have seen so many changes in society over the last few years, we know that life does not stand still.
 So while a vehicle may have been in your budget when you bought it, things may change in your life, and there may be a time later when it is no longer affordable.
 What is the best way of going forward and mitigating the impact of whatever changes you have to make?

-Usually, there are two different paths you can take.
+Usually, there’s two different paths you can take.
 You can wait until the lender comes to collect it on their own, sends the repo guy in the evening, and it’s missing from your driveway in the morning.
-Or, you can voluntarily deliver the vehicle to the lender (normally by dropping off at a local bank branch or with a dealership), commonly called a “voluntary repossession.”
+Or, if you are struggling to keep up with your car payment, you can voluntarily deliver the vehicle to the lender (normally by dropping off at a local bank branch or with a dealership), commonly called a “voluntary repossession.”

 Understanding Voluntary Repossession